TREC Disclosures · Texas Real Estate Commission

 Enforcement and accountability

 The Texas Attorney General enforces TRAIGA.
 Civil penalties range from $10,000 to $200,000 per violation, with additional daily penalties for continuing violations.
-Mo logs every AI-generated consumer-facing output in an immutable compliance audit trail.
-Each entry records what was generated, when, and whether a Fair Housing scan flagged it.
+Mo logs every Fair Housing scan in a compliance audit trail that is append-only at the database itself: once an entry is written, the database refuses to update or delete it.
+Each entry records what was generated, when, and whether the scan flagged it, pass or fail.
 The audit log is available to your brokerage for review and to regulators on request.

 Data privacy